 The Findhorn Foundation have implied their role as “a mystery school” in some promotions (e.g., FF Courses and Workshops May – October 2005, p.2, which states “approaching experience as a mystery school” in relation to commercial “Core programmes”).
 This theme represents an ongoing preoccupation dating back to 1982, when Trustee Nicholas Rose stated “a return to the essential core of the mystery teachings” in the Foundation magazine One Earth (cited in Carol Riddell, The Findhorn Community, 1991, p.
 286).

-A major problem with the workshop activity, indirectly condoned by UNITAR, is the matter of unproven claims made by a fair number of entrepreneurs involved.
+A major problem with the workshop activity, indirectly condoned by UNITAR, is the matter of unproven claims made by a substantial number of entrepreneurs involved.
 Caroline Myss is one of the workshop celebrities currently in strong query.
-The Committee for Skeptical Inquiry endorsed a Council for Media Integrity Alert dated April 1998, but the Findhorn Foundation ignored such warnings.
-That alert represented “a network of prominent scientists, academics, and members of the media.”
-They were contesting the “self-described medical intuitive” Caroline Myss.
-She has claimed “the science of medical intuition.”
+The Committee for Skeptical Inquiry endorsed a Council for Media Integrity Alert dated April 1998, This communication represented “a network of prominent scientists, academics, and members of the media.”
+They were contesting the “self-described medical intuitive” Caroline Myss, who claimed “the science of medical intuition.”
 Medical scientists are more resistant to such matters than lax UNITAR or the unmonitored DPI associations via NGO status.
+The Myss promotion of self-esteem does not appeal to everyone, and has assisted an unbridled self-assertion in the new age.

 Caroline Myss has claimed a Ph.D.
 Critics have emphasised the lack of due clarification about this credential in her bestselling books.
 Her putative degree relates to “intuition and energy medicine,” which is a disputed subject.
-A realistic context has been stated in terms of: “The degree was granted by Greenwich University, a now-defunct correspondence school that was never accredited to deliver higher education awards by any recognised government accreditation authority” (Wikipedia Caroline Myss, accessed Aug.
+“The degree was granted by Greenwich University, a now-defunct correspondence school that was never accredited to deliver higher education awards by any recognised government accreditation authority” (Wikipedia Caroline Myss, accessed Aug.
 2008).
 "Many critics question the validity of her degree, saying that she created a department at a fake University to grant herself a degree" (same source, accessed 03/02/2013).
 The controversial “medical intuitive” does have degrees in journalism and theology, but these do not justify the claims of supposed intuition and energy medicine.

 13.7 Ecovillage Training and UNITAR

-We now come to a salient occurrence, and one that obviously has a bearing upon UNITAR decision-making in 2006.
 A four week programme of workshops or “modules” was advertised for 2004 with the title “Ecovillage Training.”
 This was coordinated by Craig Gibsone and others of lesser note.
 Gibsone is a major celebrity of the Findhorn Foundation, and the former Director who inaugurated Holotropic Breathwork (HB) in 1989.
-He has gained a reputation for continuing performance of HB workshops at Newbold House, contrary to medical warnings and official recommendation against HB.
+He gained a reputation for continuing performance of HB workshops at Newbold House, contrary to medical warnings and official recommendation against HB.
 Gibsone has also regularly conducted sustainability workshops.
 See further my document to the Home Office entitled About the Findhorn Foundation and United Nations (2006).

 The same 2004 Ecovillage Training programme came with a price tag of £1,190, or £180 per module (a fashionable term creeping into the commercial vocabulary).
 The magic word sustainability featured in the ad, along with such module titles as “Permaculture – Design for Sustainability.”
 Critics point out the discrepancy in the module title “Right Livelihood: Towards a New Social Economy.”
 Livelihood here encompasses the role of commercial workshop entrepreneurs, and also that of commercial consultants within the Findhorn Foundation who have charged £450 for a three day module aimed at companies who are susceptible to themes such as “soul work.”

 The Findhorn Foundation Programmes brochure juxtaposed the Ecovillage Training ad with a workshop of Eckhart Tolle on “The Power of Now,” while the facing page lent prominence to two Astroshamanism workshops (FF Programmes Nov.
 2003 – April 2004, pp. 18-19).
 All such matters go hand in hand where “deep ecology” prevails.
-Some critics say that UNITAR should be carefully monitored on behalf of the public interests, in case further inappropriate sanctions are mounted.
+Some critics commented that UNITAR should be carefully monitored on behalf of the public interests.

 The Department of Public Information (DPI) is also a bureaucratic joke in some sceptical circles.
 Perhaps some bureaucracies are so present-centred that their ability to assess the past and future is seriously impaired.
 In which case the DPI should be described in terms of public misinformation.
 If this is not the case, then the DPI should be in long overdue haste to repudiate their well-advertised association with an undiscriminating organisation who gained NGO status in deficient circumstances which have been queried elsewhere.